mdbloice/Pyrea/README.md

 If you find this package useful and wish to cite it, please use the following:

-Pfeifer, B., Bloice, M., & Schimek, M. (2022).
+Pfeifer, B., Bloice, M.D., & Schimek, M.G.
+(2022).
 Parea: multi-view ensemble clustering for cancer subtype discovery. arXiv. <https://arxiv.org/abs/2209.15399>